Operating as workplace injuries attorneys in Van Nuys means we are very familiar with just…

 Over two million Americans claim to have faced workplace violence in one form or another whether it is threats, taunts or homicide according to the occupational health and safety association.
 A very scary and real example of the extent to which this violence can stretch is the long beach law firm shooting by an ex employee.

-Unfortunately there is no clandestine way of preventing violence completely in a workplace there are appropriate steps that need to be taken and talking about the violence in court to get a restraining order can be a very effective one.
+Unfortunately, there is no clandestine way of preventing violence completely in a workplace there are appropriate steps that need to be taken and talking about the violence in court to get a restraining order can be a very effective one.

-The order is not only limited to the workplace but also all other aspects of the person’s life.
+The order is not only limited to the workplace but also all other aspects of a person’s life.
 It can be issued in two forms, temporary which lasts 15 to 25 days and permanent which lasts 3 years.

 If harassment is occurring at work, a workplace restraining order will only be issued at the request of an employer.
 The employer must make the request on behalf of the employee who is undergoing violence and needs protection.
 It is up to the employer to provide proof of the violence and grounds for which the order should be issued.